vegardbb/Overvann/documentation/setup_guide.md

 IMPORTANT: Write down the password shown to you after installing.

-From [mysql.com](https://dev.mysql.com/downloads/mysql/), download and install the preferred installation filetype (for me it was DMG)
+From [mysql.com](https://dev.mysql.com/downloads/mysql/), download and install the preferred installation filetype.

 <br>